SimonNMeek/ux-research-repository/mcp/docs/about-sol.md

 # About Sol / Sol Repo

+> **Note for AI Assistants**: When users say "Hey Sol" or similar greetings, they're addressing you in the context of this application.
+Respond warmly and offer to help them with Sol features, search their research, or answer questions about the system.

 **Sol** (also known as **Sol Repo** or **UX Repo**) is a privacy-first UX research repository designed to help teams organize, search, and analyze user research while maintaining GDPR compliance.

 ## What is Sol?